 Around 3:30 that afternoon, Cornwallis, Royal Gov. Josiah Martin, and other officers stop here, dismount, and go inside.
-They visit politely with Bagge for half an hour, as the last of the army is passing through.
+They visit politely with Bagge and others for 90 minutes, as the last of the army is passing through.

 With both the British and Continental armies in the vicinity at this time, small groups of soldiers from both sides pass through day after day.
 Once they do so on the same day, carrying flags of truce!
 So, too, do supply wagons and refugees, including formerly rich people trying to adjust to being poor.
 Around 100 Catawba Indians who had fought for the Americans camp outside town with their families one night.
 Sometimes all of these so-called “strangers,” meaning any non-residents, are described as “polite” or “friendly.”
 But often they steal from the Single Brothers House, bakery, tannery, blacksmith or store, while Patriot soldiers often put their bills on the public tab.

 The store sold to everyone who came through, though “sold” was not always the right term.
 In mid-February of 1776, then-Capt.
 Benjamin Cleveland and about 200 men from the Surry County (Patriot) militia take what they want from the store and other locations, running a tab.
 “We could not object, though payment is doubtful,” the diarist moans.